hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk3/index.md

    1. complete the definitions of the above types (by adding the necessary lifetime parameters)
-   2. complete the definitions of `filter_one` and `filter_two`, and implement them
+   2. complete the definitions of various methods on the above types, and implement them
-   3. complete the definitions of various methods on the above types, and implement them
+   3. complete the definitions of `filter_one` and `filter_two`, and implement them
    4. complete the implementations of `IntoIterator<...>` for the above types

-The big constraint imposed on you for this assignment is that **you may not elide any lifetimes**.
+The big constraint imposed on you for this assignment is that **you may not elide any lifetimes**[^elision].
 This is sort of a pain, but it's a good way of making sure that you know what's going on.
 Regardless, most of the functions you'll be implementing wouldn't allow elision anyway, or the elision mechanism would get the lifetimes wrong.

+[^elision]:
+    technically, the restriction is stronger that.
+You must not only forsake *elided lifetimes*, but also *anonymous lifetimes* of any form.
+One possible presentation topic for this week details the history of anonymous lifetimes in Rust, and where elision fits into that.

 The nature of this assignment means that most of your time will be spent just getting the tests to compile, because they won't compile until the lifetime